Noble-Lab/casanovo/README.md

 casanovo --mode=denovo --peak_path=[PATH_TO]/sample_preprocessed_spectra.mgf
 ```

-Note: If you want to get the output mzTab file in different location than the working directory, specify an alternative output location using the `--output` parameter.
+Note: If you want to store the output mzTab file in a different location than the current working directory, specify an alternative output location using the `--output` parameter.

 This job will take very little time to run (< 1 minute).